-Modern conflict archaeology is the brainchild of Dr Nicholas J Saunders, Senior Lecturer at the University of Bristol.
-Dr Saunders describes the discipline of modern conflict archaeology as follows:
+Modern conflict archaeology is the brainchild of Professor Nicholas J Saunders who describes the discipline as follows:

 Modern conflict archaeology involves the interdisciplinary study of conflict and its legacies during the 20th and early 21st centuries.
 It is a powerful response to the complexities of modern conflict, and radically different from traditional Battlefield Archaeology.
 Conflict archaeology focuses on conflict as a multifaceted phenomenon, whose variety of physical traces possess multiple meanings that change over time.
 It is not restricted to battlefields, or to large-scale wars between nations, but embraces every kind of conflict and its diversity of social and cultural legacies.

 Modern conflict archaeology combines the strengths of many different disciplines: Anthropology, Heritage and Museum Studies, Cultural Geography, Military History and Art History.
 This hybrid approach recognizes that modern conflicts involve an industrialized intensity, incorporate political and nationalistic motivations, and include notions of ethnicity and identity.
 Most modern conflicts are within living memory, and require sensitivity in their investigation and presentation to the public.
 Some sites have human remains, others have become ‘sites of memory’, and still others have developed into politically and economically significant places of cultural heritage and tourism.
 Beyond battle-zones, the objects and memories of conflict survive in urban landscapes – in museums, peoples’ homes, civic architecture, and as public memorials.
 All such places embody the experiences of conflict and its aftermath for civilians and soldiers, adults and children alike.